waylonggggg/tp/docs/DeveloperGuide.md

     Use case ends.

+**UC12: Record a student's attendance**

+**MSS**
+1. User <u>lists the students (UC1)</u>.
+2. User requests to record a certain attendance amount for a specific student and a given CCA.
+3. System increments the student’s attendance in that CCA by the requested amount.
+4. System shows that the attendance has been updated successfully.

+Use case ends.

+**Extensions**
+* 2a.
+The student does not exist in the list.
+    * 2a1.
+System shows an error message.
+      Use case resumes at step 2.

+* 2b.
+The specified CCA does not exist in the system.
+    * 2b1.
+System shows an error message.
+      Use case resumes at step 2.

+* 2c.
+The student is not in the specified CCA.
+    * 2c1.
+System shows an error message.
+      Use case resumes at step 2.

+* 2d.
+The attendance amount is missing or invalid.
+    * 2d1.
+System shows an error message.
+      Use case resumes at step 2.

 ### Non-Functional Requirements

 1. **Platform Compatibility**: The application should work on any _mainstream OS_ (Windows, Linux, macOS) as long as Java `17` or above is installed. *(Constraint-Platform-Independent, Constraint-Java-Version)*